Whyte notation

-The Whyte notation is a classification method for steam locomotives, and some internal combustion locomotives and electric locomotives, by wheel arrangement.
+The Whyte notation is a classification method for locomotives based on wheel arrangement.
+While the Whyte notation is most commonly used when referring to steam locomotives, it can also be applied to some internal combustion and electric locomotives.
 It was devised by Frederick Methvan Whyte, and came into use in the early twentieth century following a December 1900 editorial in American Engineer and Railroad Journal.

-The notation was adopted and remains in use in North America and the United Kingdom to describe the wheel arrangements of steam locomotives, but for modern locomotives, multiple units and trams it has been supplanted by the UIC system in Europe and by the AAR system (essentially a simplification of the UIC system) in North America.
-However, geared steam locomotives do not use the notation.
+The notation was adopted and remains in use in North America and the United Kingdom to describe the wheel arrangements of steam locomotives.
+In most modern locomotives, multiple units and trams the Whyte notation has been supplanted by the UIC system in Europe and by the AAR system in North America.
+Geared steam locomotives do not use the notation.
 They are classified by their model and their number of trucks.

 Structure of the system

 Basic form

 The notation in its basic form counts the number of leading wheels, then the number of driving wheels, and finally the number of trailing wheels, numbers being separated by dashes.
 For example, a locomotive with two leading axles (four wheels) in front, then three driving axles (six wheels) and then one trailing axle (two wheels) is classified as a locomotive, and is commonly known as a Pacific.